 Second, certain population data were not available for all eight institutions.
 VUB was not able to produce data on the population broken down by academic field of the employees' highest degree; VUB is therefore not part of the calculations of the response rate and composition of the sample and the population by academic field (of highest degree).
-Bonn was only able to deliver data broken down by professors and "other scientific staff"; Bonn is therefore not part of the calculations of academic field staff."
+Bonn was only able to deliver data broken down by professors and "other scientific staff"; Bonn is therefore not part of the calculations of academic field staff"; Bonn is therefore not part of the calculations of the response on academic positions.